riatelab/magrit/docs/en/functionalities/classification.md

 it thus produces 6 classes.
 The 6 classes are defined with the following limits: minimum, percentile 5 (0.05%), 1st quartile (25%), median (50%), 3rd quartile (75%), percentile 95 (95%), maximum.

-## Natural thresholds (CKMeans algorithm)
+## Natural breaks (CKMeans algorithm)

 This method allows the creation of homogeneous classes.
 Indeed, the algorithm aims to find the desired number of classes by minimizing the intra-class variance and maximizing the inter-class variance.

+In this method, class boundaries fall halfway between two data points.

-## Natural thresholds (Fisher-Jenks algorithm)
+## Natural breaks (Fisher-Jenks algorithm)

 This method allows the creation of homogeneous classes.
 Indeed, the algorithm aims to find the desired number of classes by minimizing the intra-class variance and maximizing the inter-class variance.

+Usually (i.e. using other Fisher-Jenks implementation), class boundaries fall on data points, but we have chosen to return “prettier” class boundaries that fall halfway between two data points.

 ::: warning Deprecation

-This method is now deprecated in favor of the CKMeans method, which gives better results (entities are classified as in the Fisher-Jenks method but with class limits that are easier to read) in a much shorter calculation time.
+This method is now deprecated in favor of the CKMeans method, which gives better results (entities are usually classified as in the Fisher-Jenks method) in a much shorter calculation time.
 We therefore recommend using the CKMeans method instead.

 :::